Macrometacorp/macrometa-cache/README.md

 * For response caching, use. `Cache-key = HASH( url, SORT(params))`.
   * Reason - this is a geo-replicated cache and should handle even if params are in different order.
 So the sort will help here.
+* The cache should work in NodeJS, Workers (CF Workers, Edge Workers) and Browser.